VladimirMakaev/cqrs-journey-doc/Reference_06_Sagas.markdown

 * You should not use a Process Manager to implement any business logic in your domain.
 Business logic belongs in the aggregate types.

-# Sagas

-Although the term Saga is often used in the context of the CQRS pattern, it has a pre-existing definition.
-We have chosen to use the term process manager in this guidance to avoid confusion with this pre-existing definition.

-The term saga, in relation to distributed systems, was originally defined in the paper [Sagas](sagapaper) by Hector Garcia-Molina and Kenneth Salem.
-This paper proposes a mechanism that it calls a saga as an alternative to using a distributed transaction for managing a long-running business process.
-The paper recognizes that business processes are often comprised of multiple steps, each one of which involves a transaction, and that overall consistency can be achieved by grouping these individual transactions into a distributed transaction.
-However, in long-running business processes, using distributed transactions can impact on the performance and concurrency of the system because of the locks that must be held for the duration of the distributed transaction.

-The saga concept removes the need for a distributed transaction by ensuring that the transaction at each step of the business process has a defined compensating transaction.
-In this way, if the business process encounters an error condition and is unable to continue, it can execute the compensating transactions for the steps that have already completed.
-This undoes the work completed so far in the business process and maintains the consistency of the system.

 ## Sagas and CQRS